Boards and Commissions

 The Community Recognition Commission meets quarterly in February, May, August and November on the third Wednesday of each month at 4 p.m.

-The Parks, Recreation and Arts Commission consists of five commissioners appointed to alternating four-year terms and one youth non-voting commissioner who serves a one-year term.
-The Parks, Recreation and Arts Commission is responsible for the promotion and preservation of community recreation, open space, park lands, public art, and cultural initiatives.
+The Parks and Recreation Commission consists of five commissioners appointed to alternating four-year terms and one youth non-voting commissioner who serves a one-year term.
+The Parks and Recreation Commission is responsible for the promotion and preservation of community recreation, open space, park lands, public art, and cultural initiatives.

 Planning Commission